hmhoa/cv-fundamentals/README.md

 Assignments/Projects from CSE4310 Fundamentals of Computer Vision.
 Details on each project and its requirements can be found within the _assignment[#].pdf_ files.
 NumPy and scikit-image are primarily used within the code.

 ## requirements.yml
-requirements.yml file contains the dependencies and packages within the virtual environment used within Anaconda for each project. use `conda env create -f requirements.yml` to create the environment based on that yaml file.
+requirements.yml file contains the dependencies and packages within the virtual environment used with Anaconda for each project.
+Use `conda env create -f requirements.yml` to create the environment based on that yaml file.

 ## CSE4310 Example References
 This directory contains examples and demos from https://github.com/ajdillhoff that may be referenced throughout each project.